 It’s one thing for a computer game to experience lag when connecting to a central server; while latency could mean the difference between victory and defeat, it’s still only a game and no actual lives are at stake.
 In an autonomous vehicle, however, even a few milliseconds of delay can result in an accident and catastrophic loss of life.
 The stakes are simply too high to allow the vehicles’ networks to be plagued by lag.
 Self-driving cars need to react immediately to changing road conditions; they can’t simply come to a stop while waiting for instructions or recommendations from a distant cloud server analyzing data.

 Edge computing offers the only real solution to this problem.
-In fact, the heavy investment in autonomous vehicle research has been one of the reasons so many tech companies are pushing to improve and expand their edge computing architectures.
+In fact, the heavy investment in autonomous vehicle research has been one of the reasons so many tech companies are pushing to improve and expand their edge computing framework.
 By colocating servers and computing resources in versatile edge facilities located in both high traffic areas and more far-flung areas with limited bandwidth access, companies can ensure that their autonomous vehicles are able to access the data they need with minimal latency to make decisions quickly.
-As IoT devices, self-driving cars also have the ability to make their own decisions without relying on guidance from servers located in distant data centers.
+As IoT edge devices, self-driving cars also have the ability to make their own decisions without relying on guidance from servers located in distant data centers.

 While autonomous vehicles get most of the press, many cities are already making significant investments to prepare for the self-driving future.
 And it’s not just the wealthiest, most populous cities taking the first steps.
 In July of 2018, for example, Columbus, OH announced its ambitious Connected Vehicle Environment program, which is itself one of nine projects in the Smart Columbus initiative to help the city transform its transportation and network infrastructure.
 Funded by a $40 million grant from the U.S. Department of Transportation after winning the Smart City Challenge in 2016, these programs are just one example of how cities are positioning themselves to capitalize on the potential of autonomous vehicle technology.

 Edge computing practices continue to find new potential uses every year as the number of IoT devices grows.
 With the widespread adoption of autonomous vehicles seemingly poised to take place sometime within the next decade, it will be critical for data centers to extend their reach and capabilities to facilitate this revolution in transportation.
-While the self-driving future may not be here quite yet, now is the time to put the necessary data infrastructure in place to ensure that the implementation of these remarkable IoT devices will be as smooth as possible.
+While the self-driving future may not be here quite yet, now is the time to put the necessary data infrastructure in place to ensure that the implementation of these remarkable IoT edge devices will be as smooth as possible.

-As the Growth Marketing Manager at vXchnge, Blair is responsible for managing every aspect of the growth marketing objective and inbound strategy to grow the brand.
+As the Marketing Director at vXchnge, Blair is responsible for managing every aspect of the growth marketing objective and inbound strategy to grow the brand.
 Her passion is to find the topics that generate the most conversations.
-If you have a topic idea, feel free to reach out to Blair through her social platforms.